RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

   [-5 -6]

-UVCal: Changing cal_type from 'delay' to 'gain'
+UVCal: Changing cal_type from "delay" to "gain"
 -----------------------------------------------
 UVCal includes the method :meth:`pyuvdata.UVCal.convert_to_gain`, which changes a UVCal object's ``cal_type`` parameter from "delay" to "gain", and accordingly sets the